7 treated for possible fentanyl overdose in Snohomish County jail

 A corrections deputy first noticed a person showing signs of an opiate overdose at about 7:30 p.m.
 Wednesday.
 While medical staff, including the Everett Fire Department, were responding, another person in the same housing area began showing similar signs.

-The sheriff’s office said it locked down the housing area where the medical emergency occurred and strip-searched everyone.
+The Sheriff’s Office said it locked down the housing area where the medical emergency occurred and strip-searched everyone.
 Detectives found fentanyl inside the cell of a 37-year-old man, who they believe brought the substance into the facility.

 The man, in the jail since May 16, faces two drug possession charges.